velexi-research/VLXI-Cookiecutter-Python/README.md

    __Code Stability__

-   1. From the GitHub repository web page, navigate to "Settings" > "Branches" (in the "Code and automation" section of the side menu).
+   1. From the project GitHub repository, navigate to "Settings" > "Branches" (in the "Code and automation" section of the side menu).

    2. Set the default branch to `main`.